abronan/dilaudid/README.md

     <b>json support?</b>

-    we have MarshalJSON and UnMarshalJSON defined
+    we have MarshalJSON and UnmarshalJSON defined

     <b>binary subspec support?</b>